-John Deats Posted May 5 Share Posted May 5 I ordered a Diehl 10" 6 bladed fan on Ebay.
+John Deats Posted May 5, 2024 Posted May 5, 2024 I ordered a Diehl 10" 6 bladed fan on Ebay.
 The fan arrived destroyed.
 The plus of this story.
 Is that the seller reimbursed my payment and let me keep the fan.
 Now the question.
 The motor case is made of bakelite.
 I can't strip with a brass turn wheel.
 Can bakelite be stripped with regular stripper.
 The can said for use on wood, metal, and masonry.
 Can these e z strippers be used on bakelite, or would it possibly melt it.
 Before I experiment and or move on with this fan, I could use some help.
 Thanks !
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Russ Huber Posted May 5 Share Posted May 5 3 hours ago, John Deats said: I ordered a Diehl 10" 6 bladed fan on Ebay.
+Russ Huber Posted May 5, 2024 Posted May 5, 2024 3 hours ago, John Deats said: I ordered a Diehl 10" 6 bladed fan on Ebay.
 The fan arrived destroyed.
 The plus of this story.
 Is that the seller reimbursed my payment and let me keep the fan.
 Now the question.
 The motor case is made of bakelite.
 I can't strip with a brass turn wheel.
 Can bakelite be stripped with regular stripper.
 The can said for use on wood, metal, and masonry.
 Can these e z strippers be used on bakelite, or would it possibly melt it.
 Before I experiment and or move on with this fan, I could use some help.
 Thanks !
 Is your motor housing POT METAL, or BAKELITE?
-Quote Link to comment Share on other sites More sharing options...
+Quote

-John Deats Posted May 5 Author Share Posted May 5 Two of the photo's show the motor casing as being bakelite.
+John Deats Posted May 5, 2024 Author Posted May 5, 2024 Two of the photo's show the motor casing as being bakelite.
 And my mistake.
 The fan is a command air.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Russ Huber Posted May 5 Share Posted May 5 Unreal.
+Russ Huber Posted May 5, 2024 Posted May 5, 2024 Unreal.
 Your right.
 Command Air is Diehl.
 I would just use a fine wet dry to sand down the outside surfaces on the Bakelite to paint, wipe it down clean and paint it.
 I wouldn't use anything with acid content.
 Some of those liquid cleaners like Extreme Green MAY strip old paint without dissolving the Bakelite.
-1 Quote Link to comment Share on other sites More sharing options...
+1 Quote

-John Deats Posted May 5 Author Share Posted May 5 Thanks Russ, I am going to fine wet sand.
+John Deats Posted May 5, 2024 Author Posted May 5, 2024 Thanks Russ, I am going to fine wet sand.
 Much easier and definitely safer on the bakelite.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-John Deats Posted May 8 Author Share Posted May 8 Russ, I went with your suggestion and did wet sand the bakelite parts to remove the paint.
+John Deats Posted May 8, 2024 Author Posted May 8, 2024 Russ, I went with your suggestion and did wet sand the bakelite parts to remove the paint.
 It worked very well.
 I started with 80 grit, then 100, and finished with 200.
 The majority of the paint came off.
 What paint that's left on it is so smooth that I can't even catch any with my nail.
 We'll see how it looks with the first two coats of primer.
 No bakelite was scratched or damaged during this process.
 Thanks !!!
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts